Devision789/Devision789/README.md

-- 👋 Hi, I’m @Devision789, a computer vision enthusiast with a knack for practical application of YOLO models.
+- 👋 Hi, I’m @Devision789 Nguyen, a computer vision enthusiast with a knack for practical application of YOLO models.
 - 👀 Skilled in exploring and solving complex real-world problems using computer vision techniques
 - 👀 I've successfully utilized YOLO models in various applications to resolve computer vision problems effectively.
 - 🌱 I'm currently honing my knowledge in cutting-edge computer vision models, image processing, and object detection methodologies.